inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 I have never seen anything fill up a vacuum so fast and still suck.
 		-- Rob Pike, on X.

-Steve Jobs said two years ago that X is brain-damaged and it will be gone in two years.
+Steve Jobs said two years ago that X is brain-daed and it will be gone in two years.
 He was half right.
 		-- Dennis Ritchie